-Specific treatment of immigrants was subsequently noted:
+Specific treatment of immigrants was highlighted:

-In the current debate on immigration, conservative politicians and media have been especially scandalising an alleged "immigration into our welfare systems", claiming that

-Siegel, Melissa & Chris de Neubourg: A Historical Perspective on Immigration and Social Protection in the Netherlands, Maastricht University & United Nations University, UNU MERIT Working Paper #2011-014, Maastricht, 2011,1 pages 10-11 the "high" transfer benefits in Germany are an incentive that attracts massive immigration - counter to all real facts....net migration to Germany is negative, and for nationals from Third countries the barriers "to prevent abuse" have been successively increased, e.g. by the possible denial of family re-union if the family member living in Germany is receiving social benefits.34 Dp17
+In the current debate on immigration, conservative politicians and media have been especially scandalising an alleged "immigration into our welfare systems", claiming that the "high" transfer benefits in Germany are an incentive that attracts massive immigration - counter to all real facts....net migration to Germany is negative, and for nationals from Third countries the barriers "to prevent abuse" have been successively increased, e.g. by the possible denial of family re-union if the family member living in Germany is receiving social benefits.